 9. The prince of power of the air

 This name is used only once (Ephesians 2:2).
 Paul is appealing to a contemporary belief.
-Adam Clark comments, “Satan is termed prince of the power of the air, because the air is supposed to be the region in which malicious spirits dwell, all of whom are under the direction and influence of Satan, their chief” (Clark’s Commentary, Vol. 6, p.
+Adam Clarke comments, “Satan is termed prince of the power of the air, because the air is supposed to be the region in which malicious spirits dwell, all of whom are under the direction and influence of Satan, their chief” (Clarke’s Commentary, Vol. 6, p.
 437).

 10. The god of this world/The ruler of this world